seapagan/confoog/README.md

 - Check Windows compatibility, certainly at least the tests will fail since there are issue with FakeFS on Window.
 Should be ok as a production Gem though (TBC)
 - Add other file formats for storing config - XML?
 (Yuk!)
 - Document properly on a dedicated website with full example usage and help.
-- Add option to use config file in the script director, if existing, instead of the specified one.
+- Add an option to use a config file stored in the script directory, if existing, instead of the specified one.
 Will make developing of Gems and Apps using this a bit easier.

 ## Development